 Results & Reporting

-Test results are provided directly to physicians in a report that highlights the genomic alterations in a patient’s cancer and includes information to help inform treatment decisions.
+Test results are provided directly to physicians in a report that highlights the genomic alterations and biomarkers present in a patient’s cancer and includes information to help inform clinical decision making.
 Everything in the report is supported by up-to-date clinical findings and scientific research.
 Patients may request a copy of their report by contacting Client Services.

 - Genomic Alterations

 Information about identified genomic alterations of all types and interpretation of results.

-List of available therapies relevant for the genomic alterations identified.
+List of available therapies and immunotherapies relevant for the genomic alterations and biomarkers identified.

 - Clinical Trials

 Clinical trials that the patient may be eligible for and guidance for the physician on identifying additional trials in public databases.

-Additional information such as the full list of genes assayed, variants of unknown significance, technical information, and references.
+Additional information such as the full list of genes tested, variants of unknown significance, technical information, and references.

 A patient with cancer should not have to worry about the affordability of testing.
-That’s why we offer the FoundationAccess financial assistance program.
+That’s why we offer our financial assistance program.

 Financial Assistance Program